-The controller circuit is contained in a rack-mounted chassis and has several functions.
+This circuit is contained in a rack-mounted chassis and has several functions.
 One function is to accept the transducer signal and produce the drive voltage for the mechanical vibrator such that the source motion is a waveform proportional to the source velocity.

 A second function is to accept gamma ray triggers from the output of the SCA and use them to open an internal gate which samples the velocity waveform and produces an analog output pulse whose amplitude is proportional to the source velocity corresponding to that trigger.
-This output analog pulse is connected to the PHA direct input.
-The PHA pulse height distribution is then a display of the velocity probability distribution for the 14.4 KeV decay gamma rays.
+This output analog pulse is connected to the MCA input.
+The MCA pulse height distribution is then a display of the velocity probability distribution for the 14.4 KeV decay gamma rays.

 A third function is to provide a monitor signal of the triangular waveform that is driving the mechanical vibrator.
-This signal can be used to measure the period of the source motion.